Navigation

 HCM RAGDOLL MUTATION FOUND !

 Dr. Meurs lab has identified an HCM mutation in the Ragdoll breed and a test is now available.
-For information on how to order test kits, how to take samples of your cats and FAQ's on Ragdolls can be found at the WSU Feline Cardiac Genetics Research (VCGL) site
+For information on how to order test kits, how to take samples of your cats and FAQ's on Ragdolls can be found at the NCSU Feline Cardiac Genetics Research (VCGL) site

-This does not mean that our need to continue to raise funds for HCM has ended!
 There are 200+ mutations that can cause HCM in humans.
 This means we feel there are more than two (2) in cats and so we're still looking for more.
 Also, this test will NOT tell you if a Ragdoll has an active case of HCM, just that the ragdoll has the genetic mutation so it is very important to still have your cats scanned (an echo).
 Also, if your cat tests Negative for this mutation, YOU STILL NEED TO ECHO your cat routinely.
 Maybe your cat is clear of this mutation but it could have a mutation that can cause HCM that is currently waiting to be identified.
 If your cat tests Positive for this mutation, you probably need to be a lot more vigilant about echos for that cat because your cat is at higher risk.

 This discovery has been made possible by the generosity of many breeders and pet owners.
-PLEASE keep giving to the Ragdoll HCM Research so that we can take HCM completely out of our breed !

-Hypertrophic Cardiomyopathy (HCM) is a heart condition in all breeds of cats (and random bred cats) which causes the wall of the heart's left ventricle to thicken progressively as the cat gets older.
+Hypertrophic Cardiomyopahy (HCM) is a heart condition in all breeds of cats (and random bred cats) which causes the wall of the heart's left ventricle to thicken progressively as the cat gets older.
 This means, eventually, that the heart may not be able to function efficiently and the thickening can progress until the cat's life cannot be supported.
 Too many cats die from HCM each year.

 There is no cure for HCM.
 HCM is a genetic condition and can be inherited.

-When we know all the HCM gene(s) in Ragdolls, we can start testing our breeding cats for HCM before they are bred.
+With this test, we can start testing our Ragdoll breeding cats for HCM before they are bred.
 Each gene that is identified means that breeders can avoid producing kittens with that genetic defect.
 When all the genes are identified, we will no longer risk having kittens born who have inherited HCM.
-The more we contribute and the faster the research is undertaken, the sooner we will be able to protect against inherited HCM and the heartbreak that it causes.

 Click here to go to the Update page